Click above to visit the DMA class website

 Every CVCC Program begins the year with a Safety Exam.
 Students are required to pass this safety exam before they can participate in program lab settings.
 For more information about these exams, contact the CVCC School Counseling Coordinator.

-- Digital Citizenship and Copyright Law (DMA Designed Examination featuring content approved by Common Sense Media Incorporated)
+- Digital Citizenship and Copyright Law (CVC Designed Examination featuring content approved by Common Sense Media Incorporated)

 Instructor: Matthew Binginot